 Tampa Bay Buccaneers

-In 2012, Bostad entered the NFL as the offensive line coach for the Tampa Bay Buccaneers under new head coach Greg Schiano.
-He spent two seasons with the Buccaneers, however the team struggled during his tenure.
+In 2012, Bostad entered the NFL as the offensive line coach for the Tampa Bay Buccaneers under the new head coach Greg Schiano.
+Bostad spent two seasons with the Buccaneers, but the team struggled during his tenure.
 Despite winning only 11 games during his two seasons, his offensive line was a bright spot for the team.
 In his first season, his offensive line conceded only 26 sacks, third best in the league.
 In addition to the pass protection, rookie running back Doug Martin finished with the fifth most rushing yards in the league.
-The team regressed in Bostad's final season with the team as the rushing offense and offensive line ranked toward the bottom of the league.
+The team regressed in Bostad's final season with the team, and the rushing offense and offensive line ranked toward the bottom in the NFL.

 In 2014, Bostad joined the coaching staff of the Tennessee Titans and new head coach Ken Whisenhunt.
-However in his two seasons with the Titans were worse than his time with the Bucs as the team would win only five games.
-The team struggled with consistent quarterback play and in 2015 Whisenhunt was fired during the season after a 1-6 season.
+Unfortunately, his two seasons with the Titans were worse than his time with the Bucs and the team won only five games.
+They struggled with consistent quarterback play and in 2015 Whisenhunt was fired after a 1-6 season.